AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-streams.md

 uid: gsStreams
 ---

-# Get Started with Streams
+# Get started with streams

 Find the Streams page in the OSIsoft Cloud Services portal [here](https://cloud.osisoft.com/data/streams). <!-- FYI: looks like the UI might be changing.
 Refer to cloud.osisoft.com main page-->